sagemath/trac_to_gh/Issue 8767.md

 # Issue 8767: libpng -- sage-4.4 fails to build on itanium with GCC-4.5.0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8767

 Original creator: was